ErikPlachta/Convert-EdgeBookmarksToHtml/README.md

-# powershell-export-edge-bookmarks
+# Convert-EdgeBookmarksToHtml

-Custom PowerShell Script to export Microsoft Edge bookmarks/favorites for current user.
-Useful for when Edge UserProfile is corrupt or inaccessible via a UI.
+Convert Microsoft Edge bookmarks/favorites to HTML.
+Created as a tool for when User Profile is corrupt to prevent loss of data.